EmbySupport/Emby.Docs/Hardware-Acceleration-with-Docker.md

 ### VA API in Docker

-Docker usage on unraid as sample
+Docker usage on Unraid as sample

 ```
 \flash\config\go